October 24, 2024

 Finish: Polished

 Traditionally, the fireplace surround treatment would consist of the firebox, a hearth in front, glazed tiles and a mantelpiece frame.
-Today, those same components are still in place, but modern technology means a lot more freedom when designing a fireplace.
+Today, those same components are still in place, but modern technology provides a lot more freedom.

 Perhaps, the biggest change is the replacement of the lined flue with a proprietary product or, in the case of a gas (or bioethanol) flame, no flue at all.
 As a result, the chimney breast and hearth can be treated as decorative elements.
-The following pointers will help you adapt your fireplace to different living room décor styles:
+That allows the fireplace to become a focal point entirely transforming the humdrum living room.
+The following pointers will help you adapt your fireplace to different living room decor styles:

 • Height of the hearth.
 For a contemporary or cutting-edge living room décor, lift the hearth off the ground and clad an entire wall with tiles.
 The oversized chimney breast becomes a sculptural feature in the room.